 We calibrate our actions to happiness.
-That is to say, we generally do the things that we believe will bring us the greatest net happiness over time.
+Which is to say, we generally do the things that we believe will bring us the greatest net happiness over time.

 Unfortunately, the actions we take can result in less happiness and more discouragement, dissatisfaction, and despair.
 This commonly results from a misunderstanding of the relationship between sentimentality and the present.

 Sentimentality is a prediction of how we’ll feel in the future.
-We prime for nostalgia by making a guess about the wants and feelings of a future potential self; one that maybe misses this restaurant or perhaps regrets leaving that relationship.
-We take photos to assuage these maybe hurt feelings, and cling to mementoes to ensure possible future longings have something on which to center.
+We prime for nostalgia by making a guess about the wants and feelings of a future potential self, one that maybe misses this restaurant or perhaps regrets leaving that relationship.
+We take photos to assuage these maybe hurt feelings, and cling to mementos to ensure possible future longings have something upon which to center.

 For me, a happy life is more about the present and less about sentiment.
 Reminders and keepsakes can still be acquired, but ideally only after the fact, not as a primary goal.
 To reverse that order is akin to photographing food without ever tasting a bite.